 Cliff Kapatais is an Austrian Photographer and goes by the name Pixelcoma online.
 He specialized in shooting food, people, and music.
 I have seen him lately in some fashion events in Vienna and became immediately a fan of his work.
 The last time I saw him, was at the Fashion Camp Vienna last month, and I took advantage and ask him for an interview.

 I personally believe his work is impeccable especially when it comes to food, and the detail he works with to make and produces his photos.

 Were you educated in photography, or are you self taught?

-I am largely self-taught, although I did take the “Meisterprüfung” to qualify as a photographer on the Austria market.
+I am largely self-taught, although I did take the “Meisterprüfung” to qualify as a photographer on the Austrian market.

 What camera do you use the majority of the time?

 My workhorse is a Canon 5D MKII or my smartphone 😉